tirejs/tire/README.md

 ## Contribute

-Everyone is welcome to contribute with patches, bug-fixes and new features
+Everyone is welcome to contribute with patches, bug-fixes and new features.

-1. create an [issue](https://github.com/tirejs/tire/issues) on github so the community can comment on your idea
+1. Create an [issue](https://github.com/tirejs/tire/issues) on Github so the community can comment on your idea.
-2. fork `tire` in github
+2. Fork `tire` on Github.
-3. create a new branch `git checkout -b my_branch`
+3. Create a new branch: `git checkout -b my_branch`.
-4. create tests for the changes you made
+4. Create tests for the changes you made.
-5. make sure you pass both existing and newly inserted tests
+5. Make sure you pass both existing and newly inserted tests.
-6. commit your changes
+6. Commit your changes.
-7. push to your branch `git push origin my_branch`
+7. Push to your branch: `git push origin my_branch`.
-8. create a pull request against `*-wip` branches
+8. Create a pull request against `*-wip` branches.

+**Note:**

+* Please follow the code style in Tire.
+* If you are making several changes at once please divide them into multiple pull requests.
+* Always create the pull request against the `*-wip` branches, not the `master`.